ghox789/NSA-Security-Toolkit/README.md

 This tool is designed for **defensive and educational purposes only**.
 The creator, Yousuf Alkhanjari, is not responsible for any misuse of this script.
 Always have backups of your important data and use these powerful tools responsibly.
 =======

-Navigate into the directory:
-cd NSA-Security-Toolkit

-Make the script executable:
-chmod +x nsa.sh

-How to Use
-Run the script:
-./nsa.sh

-First-Time Setup:
-The script will detect if it's the first time being run.
-It will check for all required software packages and ask for your permission to install any that are missing.
-It will then guide you through an initial setup for the firewall and antivirus database.
-Finally, it will prompt you to create the initial admin user account.
-Login: After the first run, you will always be greeted by a secure login prompt.
-Navigate the Menus: Simply use the number keys to navigate through the various tools and options.
-Disclaimer
-This tool is designed for defensive and educational purposes only.
-The creator, Yousuf Alkhanjari, is not responsible for any misuse of this script.
-Always have backups of your important data and use these powerful tools responsibly.